sectorzero/sectorzero.github.io/temp/networks.md

 The following resources explain the high-level concepts in building the network.
 This is important to get your grounding - esp when you are encountered with a situation or question - and you first need to relate to what problem or aspect that is addressing before you understand the how.

-- This textbook is unique and I see this is used in lot of structured courses.
-However, for the limited scope, I suggest you only read Chapter 1 ( will share the doc )
+- [Chapter 1 of this textbook][networkstopdown] This textbook is unique and I see this is used in lot of structured courses.
+However, for the limited scope, I suggest you only read Chapter 1 (will share the doc)
+- [Chapter 1 of this book][systemsapproach]
-- [Some Reference][internetworks]
+- [This chapter][datanets]
+- [First two in Lecture Notes][cs144]

 # Routing Layer Perspective